 BEHAVIOUR MANAGEMENT- see Student Engagement and Wellbeing Policy

-Our newly formulated Student Engagement and Wellbeing Policy stipulate all actions required to ensure adequate behaviour management of all.
+Our reviewed (draft June 2023) Student Engagement and Wellbeing Policy stipulate all actions required to ensure adequate behaviour management of all.

 The policy is built on the philosophy of Restorative Practices and our School Behaviour Statement.